Contax compact cameras are awesome

 Seriously, did someone have a moment of madness and actually get freedom of design or something?
 Basically, during the nineties, most compact cameras could be classed as ‘functional’ which basically meant that they were cheap and crap.
 But Kyocera the owners of Contax seemed to allow the designers and engineers of Contax free reign to make whatever they felt like.
 And they seemed to take full advantage of this, designing titanium bodied cameras with the finest Carl Zeiss optics.
 Cameras that were, and still are considered to be some of the best compact cameras ever made.

 This is not going to be a complete list of all the compacts that they made, nor will it be a detailed technical analysis of the cameras, this is basically camera porn.
-Showing some of the ones that I currently have for sale in my inventory.
 I like taking pictures of cameras, so sue me.

 First up, the contax TVS III